Former Amazon worker charged with giving secret info to frat brother

 Amazon declined to comment for this story.

-Kennedy pleaded guilty to criminal charges related to the matter, according to the Department of Justice.
+Kennedy, of Blaine, Washington, pleaded guilty to criminal charges related to the matter, according to the Department of Justice.
 Prosecutors are recommending he serve no more than a year and a day in prison, according to a release.

 "However, the judge is not bound by that recommendation and Kennedy could be sentenced to the maximum penalty of up to 20 years in prison and $5 million fine," the Justice Department said.